 The Joint Chiefs Landscape Restoration Partnership, funded by US Department of Agriculture, would help advance UIPA's efforts in managing and restoring the natural environment around the JA.
 Eligibility for the program includes UIPA's strategies to improve water quality and runoff pollution in addition to preserving the natural ecosystem.
-Further details on the program and other opportunities for the conservation of the area's environment can be found in the Sustainable Toolkit.
+Further details on the program and other opportunities for the conservation of the area's environment can be found in Appendix D of the Technical Appendix.